Body Language (game show): Episode status

+Body Language was also seen in select markets on Fremantle's Buzzr station, beginning on June 1, 2015, and again on January 19, 2020.
+The show continued to air until September 24, 2021.
+The series returned to BUZZR’s daily lineup on April 15, 2024.

 In popular culture

 Two clips of an episode featuring Betty White as a celebrity partner were shown on a third-season episode of Hot in Cleveland in 2012 titled "How Did You Guys Meet, Anyway?"
 The footage was digitally altered to include a nametag on White that read "Elka", to make it appear that White's character, Elka Ostrovsky, was appearing as a contestant.